SoptikHa2/crapi-csharp-wrapper/README.md

 # C# wrapper for CR API
 This C# wrapper was made to help people with using [CR API](https://cr-api.com/).
 Wrapper is written in C# and can be used in any C# application.
+You can use it to get info about players, their decks, their chest cycle, recent battles, clans, clan chest, tournaments and more.

 > You need developer key to use API.
 You can get the key by following instructions listed on [CR API website](http://docs.cr-api.com/#/authentication)